Yogi Bear: Spümcø Ranger Smith and Boo Boo shorts

 In 1999, animator John Kricfalusi's Spümcø company created and directed two Yogi cartoons, A Day in the Life of Ranger Smith and Boo Boo Runs Wild.
 Both shorts aired that year on the Cartoon Network as part of a Yogi Bear marathon.

 In 2002, Spümcø created another Boo Boo cartoon, Boo Boo and the Man, which was made with Macromedia Flash and released on Cartoon Network's website.

 A music video (known as a "Cartoon Groovie") for Yogi Bear used to air on Cartoon Network and Boomerang.
 It showcases clips of Yogi and Boo Boo stealing picnic baskets and annoying Ranger Smith.

 Broadcasts

-Yogi Bear aired on Cartoon Network from 1992 to 2004 and its sister channel, Boomerang until 2014.
+Yogi Bear aired on Cartoon Network from 1992 to 2004 and its sister channel, Boomerang until 2014, returning to the lineup in 2023.
 Additionally, Nickelodeon re-aired The Yogi Bear Show, Yogi's Gang, and Galaxy Goof-Ups under the umbrella title "Nickelodeon's Most Wanted: Yogi Bear" throughout the early 1990s.

 In the UK it aired on Cartoon Network from 1993 to 2001, CN TOO from 2006 to 2010 and Boomerang from 2000 to 2002.

-In the Hanna-Barbera Personal Favorites video, William Hanna and Joseph Barbera picked their favorite Yogi Bear episodes, including the very first one, "Yogi Bear's Big Break", and Yogi's meeting some storybook friends: The Three Little Pigs, Snow White and the Seven Dwarfs and Little Red Riding Hood.
+In the Hanna-Barbera Personal Favorites video, William Hanna and Joseph Barbera picked their favorite Yogi Bear episodes, including the very first one, "Yogi Bear's Big Break", and Yogi's meeting some storybook friends: The Three Little Pigs, Snow White and the Seven Dwarfs, and Little Red Riding Hood.